For Graduate Students

-- The Specialty Area builds proficiency related to the student’s research area, with 2 subject classes required (3 in NUPAT) from the pre-approved Specialty Area chart.
+- The Specialty Area builds proficiency related to the student’s research area, with 2 subject classes required (3 in NUPAT and 3 in NUPAX (effective Fall 2023)) from the pre-approved Specialty Area chart.

 - The Breadth Area extends the student’s knowledge beyond their research area with 2 subject classes in different areas of Physics.
 The pre-approved Breadth Area chart lists many options.

 - Oral Exams are given in each Research Areas

 - Team of 3 faculty examiners